pdf-association/pdf-issues/README.md

 3. The PDF Association's [PDF Technical Working Group](https://www.pdfa.org/community/pdf-technical-working-group/) (TWG) will consider all input and reach a consensus for each proposed resolution.
 Issues related to PDF subset standards may also get passed on to other TWGs.
 4. Each issue will be updated with the agreed resolution and then Closed by moderators once the resolution is published at [https://pdf-issues.pdfa.org/](https://pdf-issues.pdfa.org/).

-A full list of all industry-agreed issue resolutions (as pseudo-markup) is actively maintained at [https://pdf-issues.pdfa.org/](https://pdf-issues.pdfa.org/).
+A full list of all ISO and industry-agreed issue resolutions (as pseudo-markup) is actively maintained at [https://pdf-issues.pdfa.org/](https://pdf-issues.pdfa.org/).

 ## Directly referencing resolutions